Using relative weight analysis with residualization to detect relevant nonlinear interaction effects in ordinary and logistic regressions: Results

 Assuming \(X_{i}\sim Unif(0,1),\ i=1 , \dots , 20\), the explicit form of the model is,

-They studied other complex configuration, including or removing the small terms and amplification of the active effects.
-To test if the procedure detect the relevant variables we use the version where all the active effects were tripled while the small terms remain constant,
+They studied another complex configuration, including or removing the small terms and amplification of the active effects.
+To test if the procedure detects the relevant variables, we use the version where all the active effects were tripled while the small terms remain constant,

 The \textit{small terms} part consist of 189 elements between main, quadratic and interaction terms with low impact on the \(Y_{g}\).
-The coefficients can be found in \cite{MoonDesign2010} (Table 3.11).
+The coefficients can be found in \textcite{MoonDesign2010} (Table 3.11).
 The aim setting \(Y_{g}^{\text{base}}\) and \(Y_{g}^{C_{3}}\) is to compare the changes on the relative weights in disfavorable and favorable scenarios.